David Bryan

-David Bryan Rashbaum (born February 7, 1962) is an American musician and songwriter, best known as the keyboard player for the rock band Bon Jovi, with which he also co-wrote songs and performed backing vocals.
-In 2018, Bryan was inducted into the Rock and Roll Hall of Fame as a member of Bon Jovi.
+David Bryan Rashbaum (born February 7, 1962) is an American musician and songwriter, best known as the keyboard player for the rock band Bon Jovi, in which he also co-wrote songs and performs backing vocals.
+In 2018, he was inducted into the Rock and Roll Hall of Fame as a member of Bon Jovi.
 He is also known for writing the music and co-writing the lyrics with Joe DiPietro for the musical Memphis, for which he won the Tony Award for Best Original Score.

 Early life

 David Bryan Rashbaum was born on February 7, 1962, in Perth Amboy, New Jersey and raised in Edison, New Jersey.
 His father, Eddie Rashbaum, played the trumpet.
 Bryan was raised Jewish.
 He attended elementary school at Clara Barton, where he played many instruments including violin, viola, trumpet and clarinet.
 He also attended Herbert Hoover Middle School, then J. P. Stevens High School, from which he graduated.
 Bryan began to learn piano at age seven and played keyboards for a band called Transition with bass player Steve Sileo and lead singer Mike Ziegel.
 He studied with Emery Hack, a professor at Juilliard, for thirteen years.
 Bryan briefly attended Rutgers University, but dropped out to attend Juilliard.